5.1.1 The ‘Members’ section contains comprehensive information for scheme members, including contact details for the Scheme Administrator (MyCSP).

 If they choose to cancel their added pension or added years contributions in their PCSPS scheme, they cannot be restarted.
 The member will keep the additional pension, or service they have bought to the point they cancel.

 You can find more information on added pension (and continuing added years contracts) for members of alpha here.

 Additional Voluntary Contributions (AVCs)

 5.4.3 From 1 September 2018 members of classic, classic plus, premium, nuvos and alpha are able to make AVCs through a new arrangement with Legal & General.

-5.4.4 General details and application forms are available here:
+5.4.4 General details and application forms are available on the AVCs page.